top of page

 I offer a scale that is informed by Alexis J. Cunningfolk of Worts & Cunning Apothecary who developed this helpful image to unpack what financial privilege and access look like.
 To learn more please read The Sliding Scale: A Tool for Economic Justice.)

-Thank you to Booth Jennifer Patterson and Alexis for your powerful work around accessibility!
+Thank you to both Jennifer Patterson and Alexis for your powerful work around accessibility!

 sliding-scale_alexis-cunningfolk-britt-hawthorne-2.png